jhubbard778/MX-Simulator-Track-File-Cleaner/README.md

 It will check all available years and dyno skin combinations.

+#### LODS and Mipmaps
+JM Files that end with `_lod{#}.jm` will not be read from the files, so if a file is found matching this format and the jm without the LOD suffix is being used, it will skip over that file.

+Files ending in a `.info` extension are mipmaps read by the game and it will attempt to trim off this extension, then check if the filepath left is being used.
+If it is, this file will be skipped.

+#### Soundtables
+Custom bike sounds are also files we want to skip.
+The program will check for `.braap` files in the application directory and read them to check for `.soundtable` files.
+It will also check for `.braap` files in folders within subdirectories and also read them to check for `.soundtable` files.

+Once a `soundtable` file is found, it will attempt to read through that file and look for the source sounds that make up the table.
+Each raw sound file will be skipped along with the corresponding `soundtable` and `braap` file.

 ## Folders Skipped
 **Any file in these directories will be skipped:**
 - demos